COVID-HLA/wgsHLAfiltR/README.md

     > readFilteringData <- filterHLA(inputDirectory=inputDir,outputDirectory=outputDir)

 A value for *inputDirectory* is required, but a value for *outputDirectory* is optional.
 If *outputDirectory* is not specified, HLA-only FASTQ files will be written into a directory named *Results* in the working directory.
+If the *Results* directory is not present in the working directory, one will be created.

 Note that Bowtie 2 requires file path and file names that do not include whitespaces.
 See the [Bowtie 2 Manual](http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml#sam-output) for additional details.